-Years of Service Accrual Rate Per Month Accrual Rate Bi-Weekly Accrual Rate Each Year Mandatory Yearly Usage 0 year through 3 rd 8.67 hours 4.01 104 hours 40 hours 4 th year through 7 th 12.67 hours 5.85 152 hours 80 hours 8 th year through 10 th 16.67 hours 7.70 200 hours 120 hours Start of 11 th year 20.67 hours 9.54 248 hours 120 hours
+Years of Service Accrual Rate Bi-Weekly Accrual Rate Each Year Mandatory Yearly Usage 0 year through 3 rd 4.01 104 hours 40 hours 4 th year through 7 th 5.85 152 hours 80 hours 8 th year through 10 th 7.70 200 hours 120 hours Start of 11 th year 9.54 248 hours 120 hours

-- B. No vacation will accrue while on leave-without-pay. - C. Vacation shall be taken with authorization of the immediate Supervisor and shall be paid at the current rate of pay.
-Employee requests for time off under this Section shall be granted based on operational needs, and shall not be unreasonably denied. - D. Vacation shall not accrue and may not be taken prior to six (6) months of continuous satisfactory service, but after six months of employment, vacation time shall accrue retroactive to the date of employment. - E. Vacation accrued but not taken shall accumulate to a maximum of not more than 560 hours as of June 30 of each year.
-Any hours in excess of 560 shall be paid on the check issued in the first full pay period of the fiscal year. - F. When a holiday falls when an Employee is on vacation, the Employee shall be paid for the holiday without a deduction from accrued vacation. - G. Accrued vacation will be paid to Employees upon termination after six (6) months of service. - H. Each fiscal year, Employees with more than one hundred twenty (120) accrued vacation leave may receive payment for all or part of vacation leave in excess of one hundred and twenty (120) hours.
+B. No vacation will accrue while on leave-without-pay.

+C. Vacation shall be taken with authorization of the immediate Supervisor and shall be paid at the current rate of pay.
+Employee requests for time off under this Section shall be granted based on operational needs and shall not be unreasonably denied.

+D. Vacation shall not accrue and may not be taken prior to six (6) months of continuous satisfactory service, but after six months of employment, vacation time shall accrue retroactive to the date of employment.

+E. Vacation accrued but not taken shall accumulate to a maximum of not more than 560 hours as of June 30 of each year.
+Any hours in excess of 560 shall be paid on the check issued in the first full pay period of the fiscal year.

+F. When a holiday falls when an Employee is on vacation, the Employee shall be paid for the holiday without a deduction from accrued vacation.

+G. Accrued vacation will be paid to Employees upon termination after six (6) months of service.

+H. Each fiscal year, Employees with more than one hundred twenty (120) accrued vacation leave may receive payment for all or part of vacation leave in excess of one hundred and twenty (120) hours.
 The leave balance shall be reduced accordingly.
 Such payment does not eliminate the mandatory leave use requirements set forth in this Section.
-Conversion payments are limited to twice each calendar year. - I. An Employee may request an advance of their vacation pay if they are going to be absent for more than ten (10) consecutive days and during which time a payroll is paid.
-The request to payroll must be made at least five (5) working days before the

-Employee's vacation is to begin and must include the signature of the Employee's immediate supervisor.
-Otherwise, Employees shall receive their pay check on regular scheduled pay days while on vacation.
+Conversion payments are limited to twice each calendar year.

+I. An Employee may request an advance of their vacation pay if they are going to be absent for more than ten (10) consecutive days and during which time a payroll is paid.
+The request to payroll must be made at least five (5) working days before the Employee's vacation is to begin and must include the signature of the Employee's immediate supervisor.
+Otherwise, Employees shall receive their paycheck on regular scheduled pay days while on vacation.